-In just a few short days, more than 30,000 people signed The ALS Association’s petition, launched September 3 with I Am ALS, to call on the FDA and Amylyx Pharmaceuticals to work together to speed up the process of getting AMX0035 available for people living with ALS as quickly as possible.
+More than 43,000* people signed The ALS Association’s petition, which launched September 3 with I Am ALS, to call on the FDA and Amylyx Pharmaceuticals to work together to speed up the process of getting AMX0035 available for people living with ALS as quickly as possible.
 Petition signers come from across the ALS community, including people living with the disease, caretakers, people who have lost loved ones to ALS, and researchers searching for treatments and a cure.
 This response is a clear sign of the level of hope the promising clinical trial results injected into the ALS community.
 This response further demonstrates the outcry to accelerate the level of urgency needed in the search for treatments and a cure.

 Drugs typically go through a phase 3 clinical trial prior to approval for use, a process that can take up to three additional years to complete.
 However, there are avenues for the FDA to expedite access.
 Since the safety data in the AMX0035 phase 2 trial were so strong, and the reduction in disease progression so promising, people with ALS simply cannot wait for additional testing.